good-loop/doc/pages/policy/access-control-policy.md

 Control: By SalesForce login and Dropbox folder permissions.

-Acceptable use: Sales data is to be used for promoting SoDash.
+Acceptable use: Sales data is to be used for promoting Good-Loop.